thewh1teagle/heb-fst/README.md

 # Hebrew FST (Finite State Transducer)

-Fast rule-based FST that converts Hebrew word with Nikud to phonemes.
+Fast rule-based FST that converts Hebrew word with enhanced diacritics to phonemes.

+_Enhanced diacritics are those from the Phonikud project_ https://phonikud.github.io/

 ## WIP